rmartin64/pomodoroproject/README.md

+Pomodoro Clock that allows users to choose a session time and break time.
+After the session expires, a break begins, and an alarm sounds.
+After each break, a new session begins.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>